Ludef26/Pinball_Box2D/README.md

-Pokemon Pinball Game made in SDL2 and Box2D
+Pokemon Pinball Game made in SDL2 and Box2D by Luis Fernández Díaz and Juan De Dios García Salguero

 # **Controls**